112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 compare the proportions to a similar analysis of the “insincerity” of other nations, including the Papuans.

 <div id="32"><em>32.
-“The French just don't care about anything.
-They've even got a phrase for it — laissez-faire.
+“The French just don’t care about anything.
+They’ve even got a phrase for it — laissez-faire.
 That means why bother?
 Just let everything alone!”</em></div>

 “Laissez-faire” is the name for a philosophy of economies.
 It means “let alone” — let the economy run by itself, by the laws of supply and demand, without